samjmck/tobcalc/README.md

 tobcalc's code was written to be used with Deno.
 The reason Deno is being used instead of Node.js is primarily because of [Deno's implementation of web API's](https://deno.land/manual@v1.8.3/runtime/web_platform_apis) which means that the codebase is relatively easy to port if the target platform is the web instead of Deno.
 In fact, because of [Deno's `bundle` command](https://deno.land/manual/tools/bundler), no porting is necessary as a single ES module is outputted which can be natively used within a browser.
 Other reasons why Deno was chosen instead of Node.js were Deno's more secure defaults and the fact that no Node modules were needed to make this project possible.

+### Hosting

+tobcalc is currently hosted by Netlify.
+The reason for this is that they allow reverse proxies to external APIs, such as the European Central Bank and Investing.com.
+Without a reverse proxy, a client on tobcalc.com would not be able to contact these APIs directly due to Cross Origin Resource Sharing policies.
+Cloudflare Pages was another static site hosting option but unfortunately, it seemed like their servers had been blacklisted from making requests to Investing.com.
+Deno Deploy was also an option but their Terms & Conditions do not allow proxies.

 ### Possible attack vectors and measures taken to safeguard

 - Web app